ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/Appendix/App-Team-Org.md

 1. Assignments must be finished **48 hours** before deadlines for review.
 2. Each member must "sign off" on work before submission.
-3. Feedback from design reviews shared with entire team and acted upon in next cycle
+3. Feedback from design reviews shared with the entire team and acted upon in the next cycle
 4. Missed Work Policy:
 **First occurrence** - private reminder,
 **Second occurrence** - team discussion + redistribution of tasks,